 “Princely Treasures from the House of Liechtenstein”, featuring 91 works by European masters from the High Renaissance, Baroque, Neoclassical, and Biedermeier eras, was also exhibited at the National Museum of Singapore from July to September 2013.

 The Asia-Europe Meeting (ASEM) was first initiated in 1996 to further cooperation between Asia and Europe.
-ASEM has 51 members.
+ASEM has 51 partners.
 Our leaders regularly attend the ASEM Foreign Ministers Meetings and ASEM Summits.
 In 2013, Minister (Prime Minister's Office), Second Minister (Environment and Water Resources) and Second Minister (Foreign Affairs) Ms Grace Fu attended the 11th ASEM Foreign Ministers Meeting in New Delhi.
 The Asia-Europe Foundation, which was established under the aegis of ASEM, is also located in Singapore.

 European Community in Singapore

 Singapore hosts a large community of Europeans.
 They are well-integrated into the local community and their many contributions enhance the diversity and cosmopolitan nature of our country.
 Many European cultural institutions are also well-represented in Singapore, including the Goethe-Institut, Italian Cultural Institute, Alliance Française de Singapour and the British Council.

 A list of major visits are as follows.

 State Visit of Queen Beatrix of the Netherlands (23 - 25 January 2013)